Republic of Korea

 Chapter 2: Quality Assurance in Higher Education

-There are several accreditation authorities in the Republic of Korea.
-For institutional accreditation, the Korean University Accreditation Institute (KUAI), which is the affiliated agency of the Korean Council for University Education (KCUE), is the accreditation agency for four-year universities, and the Korean Council for College Education (KCCE) is for junior colleges.
+There are several recognition authorities in the Republic of Korea.
+For institutional accreditation, the Korean University Accreditation Institute (KUAI), an affiliated organization of the Korea Council for University Education (KCUE), serves as the accrediting body for four-year universities.
+Meanwhile, the Korea Accreditation Board for Vocational Higher Education (KAVE), an affiliated organization of the Korea Council for College Education (KCCE), is the accrediting body for junior colleges.
 The purpose of institutional accreditation is to determine whether universities satisfy basic requirements as educational institutions and to provide public confidence by publishing the results of accreditation.

 The institutional accreditation procedure typically comprises a review of application dossiers, reports, a site visit, and decision making.

-• The subject institutions should submit an application form 6 months before the off-site documentary review.
+The subject institutions should submit an application form and pay the fee.

-• The off-site documentary review is to determine whether the university meets the minimum standards of an educational institution based on its self-assessment report, and to point out any additional matters to be examined during the site visit.
+The off-site documentary review is to determine whether the university meets the minimum standards of an educational institution based on its self-assessment report, and to decide any additional matters to be examined during the site visit.

-• During the site visit, the University Evaluation Committee verifies data and information that the university has presented, visits university facilities, and interviews the staff members who participate in the self-evaluation at all levels, including the president, professors, staff, and students.
+During the site visit, the evaluation group verifies data and information that the university has presented, visits university facilities, and interviews the staff members who participate in the self-evaluation at all levels, including the president, professors, staff, and students.

-• Result verification compares results in order to ensure the consistency within the evaluation group and between the committee members.
-All members of the University Evaluation Committee are to confirm the evaluation result (to point out the areas for adjustment of evaluation results) and to review the criteria and, if warranted, to adjust decisions.
+Result verification compares results in order to ensure the consistency within the evaluation group and between the committee members.
+All members who participated in the evaluation confirm the evaluation result (to point out the areas for adjustment of evaluation results) and to review the criteria and, if warranted, to adjust decisions.

 Scope